 Lee, Sohui, and Russell Carpenter.
 The Routledge Reader on Writing Centers and New Media.

-Mackiewicz, Jo, and Isabelle Kramer Thompson, editors.
+Mackiewicz, Jo, and Isabelle Kramer Thompson.
 Talk about Writing: The Tutoring Strategies of Experienced Writing Center Tutors.
 Routledge, 2014.

 Corbett, Steven J. Beyond Dichotomy: Synergizing Writing Center and Classroom Pedagogies.
 The WAC Clearinghouse and Parlor Press, 2015.